raimohanska/reactive-bacon/README.md

 - `Source a`     : typeclass for things that can be converted into `Observable a`
 - Combinators    : transform and combile Observables with `mapE`, `filterE`, `scanE`, `mergeE` and `combineLatestE`

+Differences to RX:

+- Naming is more like Haskell/FP and less like SQL
+- Observer calls return observer state as in Iteratee.
+Makes it easier to implement combinators without explicit mutable state.

+Differences to reactive-banana:

+- No separate "build event network phase"
+- Easier to implement combinators
+- Lots of combinators included

 Included instances of `Source`:

 - Lists